bnhf/apcupsd/README.md

       - KILLDELAY=${KILLDELAY} # If non-zero, sets the daemon to attempt to turn the UPS off x seconds after sending a shutdown request (default=0)
 ```

-Option for conducting a UPS selftest at a timed interval:
+Environment variable for conducting a UPS selftest at a timed interval:

 ```yml
       - SELFTEST=${SELFTEST} # Sets the daemon to ask the UPS to perform a self test every x hours (default=336)